 There are a number of haemoglobin disorders.
 Some are more serious than others.
-The most serious disorders are called sickle cell disease.
-People who have these conditions will need specialist care throughout their lives.
+One of the most serious disorders is called sickle cell disease.
+There are different types of sickle cell disease.
+People who have one of these conditions will need specialist care throughout their lives.

 The type of disorder your child could inherit will depend on what types of haemoglobin both biological parents have.
-The chart below shows a combination of different carriers and the condition your child could inherit.
+The chart opposite shows a combination of different carriers and the condition your child could inherit.

 We have only shown the most common types of carrier in England and the more significant conditions.
-The most serious conditions are shaded purple.
+The most serious conditions are shaded orange.